Skweezer

-Skweezer, formally known as a mobile browser.
+Skweezer was a mobile browser.
 It reformatted and compressed web content in order to reduce a web page's file size and make the downloaded content easier to view on a small screen.
 It was developed by Skweezer, Inc. and initially released in 2003.
 Skweezer's technology is used to mobilize Web content service by search engines, Web portals, and wireless carriers such as IAC/InterActiveCorp, Bloglines, and Orange SA.
 Skweezer was available in English, French, German, Italian, Portuguese, Spanish, and Japanese languages and serves customers in over 175 countries worldwide.

 Mobile browsing innovations

-Skweezer introduced several mobile browsing innovations since its inception, including the first:
+Skweezer introduced several mobile browsing innovations, including the first: